You want smart political talk without the meltdowns?

 How do you assess the race?

-Uh I always look at Iowa as a state that is really uh it's very unpredictable to me because it's a caucus state, and New Hampshire has this funky, you know, system where uh people that are independent can vote either in the Republican primary or Democratic primary.
+And New Hampshire has this funky system where people that are independent can vote either in the Republican primary or Democratic primary.

-So those first two contests, you know, to me are a little unpredictable, more unpredictable than people think.
+So those first two contests, to me, are a little unpredictable, more unpredictable than people think.

-I think the caucus, you know, typically the polling hasn't done a good job of showing the caucus results ahead of time because a lot of this is about turnout.
+I think the caucus, typically the polling hasn't done a good job of showing the caucus results ahead of time because a lot of this is about turnout.

-You have to turn out your people, and it's a process where they're gonna be there for a couple hours.
+You have to turn out your people, and it's a process where they're going to be there for a couple hours.

 People can give a speech about each candidate.

-They discuss, people actually change their minds at the caucus site, and so we've really worked hard on saying, okay, what's work in these caucuses before organization?
+And so we've really worked hard on saying, okay, what's worked in these caucuses before?

-We have over 1,500 precinct captains that are going to be there, man in it.
+We have over 1,500 precinct captains that are going to be there manning it.

 We're adding more every day.

-Uh we have all 99 counties organized, and so that ultimately, I think is what we have tens of thousands of people that have committed to caucus for us already.
+And so that ultimately, I think, is what we have tens of thousands of people that have committed to caucus for us already.

 And so I think the weather is going to be very cold.

-Uh, it's not going to be a a cup of tea to just go to this.
+It's not going to be a cup of tea to just go to this.

 So that's going to be the real committed people.

-And I think we have people that are supporting us that are very committed that they they participate in this caucus.
+And I think we have people that are supporting us that are very committed, that they participate in this caucus.

-Uh this is something that they believe in and that they're going to show up, but really it's the name of the game uh of doing that of getting people to show up.
+But really, it's the name of the game of doing that, of getting people to show up.

 And I've been doing that.

-Uh I don't know if you saw Nikki Haley was in New Hampshire yesterday and she said to a group of New Hampshire voters, she said Iowa starts it, but New Hampshire, quote, corrects it.
+I don't know if you saw Nikki Haley was in New Hampshire yesterday, and she said to a group of New Hampshire voters, she said, Iowa starts it, but New Hampshire, quote, corrects it.

 And so I think Iowa voters don't believe that they need to be, quote, corrected.

-Uh I think they see themselves as being uh uh conservative with conservative values that the Republican Party is supposed to stand for.
+I think they see themselves as being conservative with conservative values that the Republican Party is supposed to stand for.

-So I've appreciated Iowans that I've been able to meet along the way.
+So I've appreciated the Iowans that I've been able to meet along the way.

-Uh these are hardworking folks, patriotic, God fearing, really the backbone of this country.
+These are hardworking folks, patriotic, God-fearing, really the backbone of this country.

-Uh, and I think for her to dismiss them like that um I think was was a huge mistake.
+And I think for her to dismiss them like that, I think was a huge mistake.

 But I do think it's indicative of her approach to the Iowa caucus.